Bering Sea

 The Bering Sea (/ˈbɛərɪŋ, ˈbɛrɪŋ/ BAIR-ing-,_-BERR-ing, /usalsoˈbɪərɪŋ/ BEER-ing; Бе́рингово мо́ре) is a marginal sea of the Northern Pacific Ocean.
 It forms, along with the Bering Strait, the divide between the two largest landmasses on Earth: Eurasia and the Americas.
 It comprises a deep water basin, which then rises through a narrow slope into the shallower water above the continental shelves.
 The Bering Sea is named after Vitus Bering, a Danish-born Russian navigator, who, in 1728, was the first European to systematically explore it, sailing from the Pacific Ocean northward to the Arctic Ocean.

 The Bering Sea is separated from the Gulf of Alaska by the Alaska Peninsula.
 It covers over 2000000 km2 and is bordered on the east and northeast by Alaska, on the west by the Russian Far East and the Kamchatka Peninsula, on the south by the Alaska Peninsula and the Aleutian Islands and on the far north by the Bering Strait, which connects the Bering Sea to the Arctic Ocean's Chukchi Sea.
 Bristol Bay is the portion of the Bering Sea between the Alaska Peninsula and Cape Newenham on mainland Southwest Alaska.

 The Bering Sea ecosystem includes resources within the jurisdiction of the United States and Russia, as well as international waters in the middle of the sea (known as the "Donut Hole").
 The interaction between currents, sea ice, and weather makes for a vigorous and productive ecosystem.

 History

-Most scientists think that during the most recent ice age, sea level was low enough to allow humans to migrate east on foot from Asia to North America across what is now the Bering Strait.
+Most scientists think that during the last glacial period, sea level was low enough to allow humans to migrate east on foot from Asia to North America across what is now the Bering Strait.
 Other animals including megafauna migrated in both directions.
 This is commonly referred to as the "Bering land bridge" and is accepted by most, though not all scientists, to be the first point of entry of humans into the Americas.

-There is a small portion of the Kula Plate in the Bering Sea.
-The Kula Plate is an ancient tectonic plate that used to subduct under Alaska.
+There is a small portion of the Kula plate in the Bering Sea.
+The Kula plate is an ancient tectonic plate that used to subduct under Alaska.

 On 18 December 2018, a large meteor exploded above the Bering Sea.
 The meteor exploded at an altitude of 25.6km, releasing 49 kilotons of energy.